National Conference of Constitutional Law Scholars 2021

 Professor of Law at University of Minnesota Law School

-Alan Rozenshtein is a professor at the University of Minnesota Law School, specializing in constitutional law and cybersecurity.
+Alan Rozenshtein is a Professor of Law at the University of Minnesota Law School, specializing in constitutional law and cybersecurity.

 Caleb Nelson